eason78/bclass/Server/README.md

 ## B-class Server
+---
 ### Developed using Node Express
-### Remember use npm install to initialize all dependecies!
+* Remember use `npm install` to initialize all dependencies!